 I’m slowly working my way through the veggie options at the sushi restaurant that opened near me.
 The other day, I ordered a side salad to accompany my sushi.
 I was intrigued by the dressing—carrot ginger.
 How had I not tasted carrot-ginger dressing?
 The dressing was a little more lumpy than smooth, but the flavor was amazing.

 I added it to my list to recreate and I’ve enjoyed every rendition so far, but this final version is my favorite.
-It’s bright and zingy and fresh, and I want it drizzled on everything.
+It’s bright and zingy and fresh, and I want to drizzle it on everything.
 Homemade dressings always taste a million times better than store-bought.

 It’s easy to whip up in a blender—my Vitamix (affiliate link) churns right through the carrots and ginger and I suspect that less expensive blenders are up for the job, too.